Yael-Parra/sentiment-analyzer-inc/README.md

 ## ✍ Deployment Instructions

-1. Run it in your PC with a virtual environment:
 1. Clone the repository
      ```
      git clone https://github.com/your-repo/youtube-sentiment-analyzer.git
      cd youtube-sentiment-analyzer
       ```
 2. Set up your .env file based on .env.example

+   1. Run in virtual environment:
-  3. You need to have java installed in your PC and ...
+      1.1 You need to have java installed in your PC and ...
-  4. To run in the terminal:
+      1.2.
+To run in the terminal:
-       You need to open 2 terminal windows.
+      1.3 Open 2 terminal windows.
          - In the first terminal, go to the root of the project and run:
          ```
          uvicorn server.main:app --reload